 Sometimes conservative care isn’t enough, especially if there is repeated infections or hypergranulation.
+Infections will not clear with antibiotics if the offending part of the nail is not removed from the skin.
 Footwise Podiatry provides excellence in nail care to those suffering with ingrown toe nails.
 Long hospital waiting lists for nail surgery makes choosing Footwise Podiatry the most convenient way to alleviate your pain in a timely manner.

 What Choices Do I Have for Ingrown Toenail Treatment?

 Once off ingrown nail: If the nail has become ingrown due to trauma, sometimes just removing the affected area of nail, to allow the skin to heal can be helpful.
 The nail will grow back over time and the issue should have corrected itself by then.
-If it continues to be an issue but the edge of the nail can be seen, then you can get a nail brace applied that lifts the nail away from the sides and straightens out the nail over time.
+If it continues to be an issue but the edge of the nail can be seen, then you can get a BS Spange Nail Brace applied that lifts the nail away from the sides and straightens out the nail over time.